News & Updates News,Tools of Change AI as a Creative Tool Sparks Human-Centered Innovation

 “It´s amazing to see how much progress three CCI portfolios can make in just a few hours with the right environment, says Charlotte Lorentz Hjorth.
 “This challenges and strengthens our innovation ecosystem”

-Empathetic AI
+EMPATHEIC AI

 The rapid advancement of generative AI presents both opportunities and challenges, particularly in the realms of design and entrepreneurship.
 As AI technology grows exponentially, there is a pressing need to ensure that it remains in harmony with human senses and emotions.
 This concept of “empathetic AI” is central to a new approach in education and innovation, particularly within startups and the creative industries.

-“Instead of worrying about AI, we decided to take charge: explore and learn how to use and work with AI and immersive technologies, such as VR and AR, in favour of human creation and cultural participation.
-By working together and using our different strengths as authorities, universities, companies and organisations, we can explore how the innovation areas of the future and AI can interact”, says Birgitta Persson, Future by Lund a partner in ekip.
+“Instead of worrying about AI, we decided to take charge: explore and learn how to use and work with AI and immersive technologies, such as VR and AR, in favor of human creation and cultural participation.
+By working together and using our different strengths as authorities, universities, companies and organizations, we can explore how the innovation areas of the future and AI can interact”, says Birgitta Persson, Future by Lund a partner in ekip.

 Copyright: Caroline Wendt

-Within the Archaeology and immersive tech portfolio, work is already underway in Lund to digitise archaeological excavations in various ways and to use the possibilities of AI.
+Within the Archaeology and immersive tech portfolio, work is already underway in Lund to digitize archaeological excavations in various ways and to use the possibilities of AI.
 At the same time, there is a desire to do events to bring the results to life, such as the excavations in Uppåkra, but it could also be about other events to bring history to life, for example in the case of the Battle of Lund.

 “To create tools that we can use to tell stories, we need to be sure that we are building on qualitative and research-based data”, says Charlotte Lorentz Hjorth, who led this part of the workshop.
 Data should be accessible and AI can be an enabler, but we need to be sure that AI does not lead to synthetic data; that is, we need to be sure that it does not become a material that is fabricated.